dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Exception in thread "main" java.lang.RuntimeException
 	at com.java.test.App.main(App.java:15)
 ```
-As you can see when we throw `throw new RuntimeException();` it wan’t be caught by the next catch, so this code `System.out.println(3);` will never be executed.
+As you can see when we throw `throw new RuntimeException();` it won’t be caught by the next catch, so this code `System.out.println(3);` will never be executed.
 Yet `finally` would be executed right before throwing exception.

 When you overriding method that throws checked exception you are allowed:
 * not to throw any exception
-* throw any unchecked exception or error
+* throw any unchecked exception or error, but not `Throwable` - because it's parent for checked exception class `Exception`
 * throw itself or any child of itself
 ```java
 class MyException extends Exception {}